paulipa/sico-wiki/tools/auth.md

 There is no longer activation mails sent.
 Simply log in after creating your first account.

 ## I can't see groups
-Certain groups are only visible for coalition members.
+Certain groups are only visible for community members.
 It may take up to a few hours for your corporation change status to take effect on the API

 ## I can't see services
-Certain services are only visible for coalition members.
+Certain services are only visible for community members.
 It may take up to a few hours for your corporation change status to take effect on the API

 # AUTH tools for FCs and Leadership
 AUTH has several functions for leadership and Fleet Commanders usage.
 These includes things such as FAT link generation and corporation member tracking.